inlife/nexrender/README.md

 ### How it works

-* rendering: It uses Adobe After Effects's aerender command-line interface application.
+* rendering: It uses Adobe After Effects' aerender command-line interface application.
-* compositing: It creates temporary folder, copies project and replaces assets with provided ones.
+* compositing: It creates a temporary folder, copies project and replaces assets with provided ones.
-* personalization: It uses AE's expressions, scripting and compositing (noted above).
+* personalization: It uses AE's expressions, scripting, and compositing (noted above).
-* scheduling: It stores projects in local database, managed from anywhere using http api.
+* scheduling: It stores projects in a local database, managed from anywhere using http api.
-* network: It renders project per machine, and can be used to render several projects simultaniously.
+* network: It renders project per machine, and can be used to render several projects simultaneously.
-* farm: Can be used to render single project on several machines via Multi-Machine Sequence.
+* farm: Can be used to render a single project on several machines via Multi-Machine Sequence.

 ### Alternatives

 Probably the closest (feature-wise) alternative that exists at the moment is the Datalcay's [Templater](http://dataclay.com/) bot edition.
-Compared to nexrender it has a rich GUI support and a number of enterprise scale features, however it is not free.
+Compared to nexrender it has a rich GUI support and a number of enterprise-scale features, however, it is not free.

 # Installation